gogetdata/ggd-recipes/README.md

 [![CircleCI](https://circleci.com/gh/gogetdata/ggd-recipes/tree/master.svg?style=shield)](https://circleci.com/gh/gogetdata/ggd-recipes/tree/master)

+Please cite the [Nature Communications GGD paper](https://www.nature.com/articles/s41467-021-22381-z) if you used GGD.

 `ggd-recipes` are  conda recipes for genomic data.
 They provided a standardized and reproducible means for accessing, using, and managing genomic data.
 Built upon similar concepts of software management systems like Conda, ggd provides a simple way to find, access, use, and manage genomic data. ggd also eliminates the common problems a research has with finding, accessing, curating and processing genomic data.